pcanas/chicago-oejp/index.md

      alt="Results for incomes"
      style="float: center; margin-right: 20px; width:350px;" />

 As expected from the scatter plot, high income areas have less failures, and are safer than low income areas.
 We now use these two groups for the violation analysis.
+We choose the failure rate as the safety measurement, as a customer going to a restaurant that would fail an inspection is quite unsafe.
+We use the __Fischer exact test__, which gives us a p-value lower than 0.01.
+We can thus deduce from the plots above that restaurants in high income areas fail inspections less often and are safer.

 First we quickly see how their inspection results are distributed to get a rough idea about the data.
+According to [City of Chicago](https://data.cityofchicago.org/api/assets/BAD5301B-681A-4202-9D25-51B2CAE672FF), critical violations are numbered 1-14, and serious violations are numbered 15-29.
+If these are found and fixed during the inspection, the inspection will pass with conditions.
+Otherwise it will fail.
+Therefore, we are only interested in the violations numbered 1-29.

 The following plot shows the 5 violations that have the largest relative ratio between low and high income neighborhoods.
 We propose that this will indicate interesting differences in the problems a high income area has versus a low income area.

 <div style="clear: both;"> </div>

 <img src="img/violation_dist_income.png"
      alt="Violation distribution for incomes"
-     style="margin-right: 20px; width:500px;" />
+     style="margin-right: 20px; width:700px;" />
 <div style="clear: both;"> </div>

 The Violations correspond to: